Skelly0/Publicia/documentation/Publicia Documentation.md

 3. Performs a hybrid search using context-aware embeddings (if applicable), combining semantic similarity (vectors) and keyword matching (BM25) via score-based fusion.
 4. Search results, including AI-generated contextual enhancements for each chunk, are prepared as context.
 5. User's conversation history is added for continuity
+6. Recent channel messages (if parsing is enabled for the channel) are added as general context.
-6. AI model generates response based on all context
+7. AI model generates response based on all context
-7. Response is sent back to user, potentially with images
+8. Response is sent back to user, potentially with images
 8. Conversation history is updated

 ## Features